 Credit risk refers to the risk of incurring losses resulting from the failure of the borrower or counterparty to timely fulfill its contractual obligations.
 The Company managed credit risk mainly by evaluating credit risk in advance and following up credit risk afterward.
 In the pre-evaluation phase, the Company constantly improved the internal credit rating system, strengthened credit management, optimised the system of credit risk limits and promoted the establishment of the negative list management mechanism, thereby effectively controlling the front-end risks and leveraging the management tool of the same client to effectively prevent client concentration risk.
-During the duration management, the Company regularly evaluated and monitored the credit risk, continuously traced significant events that would affect clients' credit, adjusted the credit limit in a timely manner based on clients' credit risk; carried out regular risk screening, strengthened risk classification and management, and promoted the establishment of the risk warning management mechanism to enhance the capability in making risk anticipation and warning, to identify, report and deal with default risks in a timely manner, and formulate risk response measures or plans in advance.
+During the duration management, the Company regularly evaluated and monitored the credit risk, continuously traced significant events that would affect clients' credit, adjusted the credit limit in a timely manner based on clients' credit status; constantly enhanced the ability in credit risk measurement and closely monitored the exposure to credit risk; carried out regular risk screening, strengthened risk classification and management, and promoted the establishment of the risk warning management mechanism to enhance the capability in making risk anticipation and warning, to identify, report and deal with default risks in a timely manner, and formulate risk response measures or plans in advance.